Works#2022

 Nagasaki Kaido Kamome Market

-"Nagasaki Kaido Seagull Market" is a bridge that conveys the culture and technology that was introduced to Nagasaki to the whole country.
-We are transmitting the charm of The facility development concept is “Nagasaki First”.
-We aim to be a place that conveys the essence of Nagasaki, connects Nagasaki with people within and outside the prefecture, and the world, revitalizes Nagasaki, and makes people naturally want to stop by every day.
-[Social Issues/Customer Issues/Requests] As the gateway to Nagasaki's newly reborn land, we were asked to create a space that would create new exchanges and create a lively atmosphere.
-[Solution] With the design concept of "Nagasaki, a city of rich waterside culture and history," we aimed to express the port that leads to overseas.
-The façade design uses blue and white wave-shaped tiles to express the waterfront of Nagasaki Port and the sparkling light between the waves.
-The interior design embodies the city of Nagasaki by making it a space that is easy to move around.
-But "new" has realized a space that seeks harmony between the town and people.
-[Customer's voice] Due to budget constraints, we were unable to adopt some of the designs we had proposed, but we were able to flexibly propose and adopt alternatives, and we were able to create an attractive space within our budget.
-I feel it. <Our project members> [Sales and project management] Tadahiko Koga [Design and engineering] Hiroaki Koshizen, Yoshitaka Hirayama, Hideaki Hada, Mizuki Yamana
+Just as the Nagasaki Kaido was once a bridge that spread the culture and technology that had been introduced to Nagasaki to the rest of the country, the Nishi-Kyushu Shinkansen Kamome has become a new bridge, and the Nagasaki Kaido Kamome Market is spreading the charm of Nagasaki to the rest of the country.
+The facility development concept is "Nagasaki First."
+We aim to spread the "Nagasaki-ness" of the city, "connect Nagasaki to the prefecture, the outside world, and the world," "make Nagasaki lively," and "make people want to stop by every day."
+[Social issues/customer issues/requests] As the gateway to the newly reborn land of Nagasaki, we were asked to create a space that would generate new interactions and be full of bustle.
+[Solution] concept design concept was "Nagasaki, a city of rich waterside culture and history," and we aimed to express the port that connects to overseas.
+The facade concept design uses blue and white wave-shaped tiles to express the waterside of Nagasaki Port and the light sparkling between the waves.
+The interior concept design embodies the city of Nagasaki by creating a space that is easy to move around in, and the layout of the large outer perimeter traffic flow and the small paths that run inwards allows customers to encounter a large number of shops that condense the city of Nagasaki, creating a space that is "somewhat nostalgic yet new" and achieves harmony between the city and its people.
+[Customer feedback] Due to budgetary and other constraints, there were some parts of the proposed concept design that could not be adopted, but alternative ideas were flexibly suggested and adopted, and we feel that we were able to create an attractive space within the budget. <Our project members> [Sales and project management] Koga Tadahiko [design, layout] Koshizen Hiroaki, Hirayama Yoshitaka, Hada Hideaki, Yamana Mizuki

 #Urban & Retail